-In this article we’ve given you 6 examples that illustrate most important mobile learning advantages.
+In this article, we’ve given you 6 examples that illustrate the most important mobile learning advantages.
 Let’s have a quick review.

-Mobile learning is also very effective at boosting engagement during live training events.
-Trainees get genuinely excited about using technology, earning points and competing with each other.
+Mobile learning is important and effective at boosting engagement during live training events.
+Trainees get genuinely excited about using technology, earning points, and competing with each other.